Basics

 Everything is an Expression

-This is probably the single most important thing to internalize about Loon: there are no statements.
+Hold onto one idea and the rest of Loon falls into place: there are no statements.
 Every construct produces a value. if returns a value. let returns a value.
-A block of expressions returns the last one.
-Once this clicks, you start writing code differently.
-You stop thinking in terms of "do this, then do that" and start thinking in terms of "this evaluates to that."
+A block of expressions returns its last one.
+Once this clicks, your code changes shape.
+You stop arranging steps in the order "do this, then do that" and start composing answers in the form "this evaluates to that."

 [let x [if true 1 2]] ; x = 1